 Voici en quelques étapes simples comment réaliser le sien.
 Faire parler des tableaux de données, c’est pas facile.
 On peut les décrire à la main, mais c’est long et fastidieux.
 On peut en faire des visualisations, mais ça coûte cher en design.
 Il existe une solution idéale, le Google Motion Chart, inspiré de GapMinder.
 OWNI l’a testé pour expliquer les causes de la crise grecque.
 Tutoriel par l’exemple : Tentons d’expliquer pourquoi un pays émet du CO2.

 Quick guide to the Motion Chart Gadget.
 Motion Chart is a free interactive chart in Google Spreadsheet (an online spreadsheet similar to excel).

 In motion chart you can convert your data-series into a Gapminder-like graph and put it on your web-page or blog.
-All you need is a free Google account.
-Here is a quick guide:1.
 Data Visualization and Business Intelligence from Tableau Softwa.
 Social Visualization Software Review: Tableau Public - informati.
 You have no doubt seen a Tableau chart before.
 They tend to be sleek, interactive, and intuitive.
 And they have already appeared in the Wall Street Journal, CNN Money, and CBS Sports among other places.
 The software is loved by many and quickly becoming the industry standard for those who DON'T necessarily consider themselves to be analysts.
 And it just became much easier for the non-analyst set to create excellent interactive charts with the recent release of Tableau Public, a new tool that puts the power of Tableau into the hands of everyone.